Frequently asked questions about the Eric Street Development

 What’s happening with private tenants?

-We understand how this situation has also impacted private tenants of leaseholders.
+We understand that this situation has also impacted private tenants of leaseholders.
 Our priority remains the safety and wellbeing of everyone in the community.
-We have asked leaseholders to support us in ensuring everyone is kept safe and informed and to address any tenancy-related issues with their private tenants, who are their responsibility.
-We are working closely with the local authority to refer any occupants to be assessed for priority need and housing provision where needed.
+We have asked leaseholders to support us in ensuring everyone is kept safe and informed and to address any tenancy-related issues with their private tenants.

-How confident are you in your ability to take over the building works and resolve all the issues?
+How confident are you in your ability to complete the building works and resolve all the issues?

-How will residents continue to be updated about the developments of the project?
+How will residents continue to be updated about the project?

-We are committed to ongoing resident engagement and involvement in the future of the Eric Street development.
-We’ve helped residents to form an Estate Management Board and together we’ve been working with Tower Hamlets Council, local ward councillors and community partners to explore options for the estate.
+We're committed to ongoing resident engagement and involvement in the future of the Eric Street Development.
+We’ve helped residents to form an Estate Management Board and we’ve also been working with Tower Hamlets Council, local ward councillors and community partners.